Lamb Loin Chops

 Thanks so much Casey, I appreciate it.

 This would be such an impressive and elegant dish to make for Valentine’s Day dinner.
-It looks amazing! 🙂
+It looks and tastes amazing! 🙂

 Thanks, Carrie!
 I’m going to make it for our Valentine’s day meal.
 Thanks for your comment.